Affordable Seattle Usability Assessment

 Here is the current (as of 08/24/2021) homepage of affordableseattle.org

-This is a high fidelity wireframe of the homescreen, including a new navigation bar at the top, two home buttons (home icon and the 'AS' logo in the top left), and a redesigned eligibility calculator.
+High fidelity wireframe of the home screen, including a new navigation bar at the top, two home buttons (home icon and the 'AS' logo in the top left), and a redesigned eligibility calculator.

 We also redesigned the page users see the programs they are eligible for.
 I included hyperlinks so users can apply directly from this page, as well as a description of the total cost of the program (instead of just the savings).